Freedom of Expression and Communication Ethics

 a.
 These suits work because of the burden of cost and time they place on critics.
 Larger Organizations can afford the costs.
 Individuals cannot.

 b.
-While counter suits might help, they too are expensive.
+While counter-suits might help, they too are expensive to pursue.

 c.
-California law allows judges to dismiss these suits to protect "the little guy."
+California law allows judges to dismiss SLAPPS defamation suits to protect "the little guy."

 6. The SPEECH Act, signed into law August 13, 2010 would 1) bar enforcement of a foreign defamation judgment if the speech at issue was not defamatory under U.S. law.
 2) the law allows an author or publisher to go to court and seek a declaratory judgment holding a foreign judgment unenforceable under American law, even if the foreign party has not attempted to enforce the judgment in the United States.